- Describe sleep concerns for infants

 - Avoid baby’s exposure to smoke, alcohol, and illicit drugs.

 As you can see, there is a recommendation to now “share a bedroom with parents,” but not the same sleeping surface.
-Breastfeeding is also recommended as adding protection against SIDS, but after feeding, the AAP encourages parents to move the baby to his or her separate sleeping space, preferably a crib or bassinet in the parents’ bedroom.
+Breastfeeding is also recommended as adding protection against SIDS, but after feeding, the AAP encourages parents to move the baby to their separate sleeping space, preferably a crib or bassinet in the parents’ bedroom.
 Finally, the report included new evidence that supports skin-to-skin care for newborn infants.

 Link to Learning